russross/meddler/README.md

     simple INSERT/UPDATE/SELECT queries by integer primary key, but beyond that it stays out of query writing.
 *   It supports on-the-fly data transformations.
-If you have a map or a slice in your struct, you can instruct meddler to convert to/from JSON automatically.
+If you have a map or a slice in your struct, you can instruct meddler to encode/decode using JSON or Gob automatically.
 If you have time fields, you can have meddler automatically write them into the database as UTC, and convert them to the local time zone on reads.
 These processors are called “meddlers”, because they meddle with the data instead of passing it through directly.
 *   NULL fields in the database can be read as zero values in the struct, and zero values in the struct can be written as NULL values.
 This is not always the right thing to do, but it is